EligiaOfficial/docker-aur-cache/README.md

 Docker image that automatically builds AUR packages and hosts them for faster installation on client devices.

+## Why?
+> "Why not just use an AUR helper to build the packages for you?"
+>
+> _- Probably you_

+While AUR helpers can make it easier to manage your AUR packages, it does mean that you have another package manager that you have to run every once in a while to update your AUR packages.
+Which could result in you having to run 2 commands to update your system.

+Some AUR packages can also be quite complex, taking a while to compile, which you have to sit through every time you want to update your system.

+This Docker container was made to compile these AUR packages beforehand, and then provide them in such a way so that pacman can install those AUR packages directly, without needing AUR helpers or other build tools on your machine.
+This can also be extra beneficial if you have multiple computers running Arch Linux, as then you only have to compile the packages once for all those machines.

 ## Setup (Container)
 1. Make sure you meet the follow prerequisites
     - Docker + Docker Compose have been installed